Classification of Computers by Processing Signals

 For example, in trying to perfect the suspension system in a car design, the systems could be used to simulate and thereby provide engineers better designs of pressure resistant suspensions.

-As long as experimental environments could be explained by mathematical formulae, they also could be simulated using analog computers.
+As long as experimental environments could be explained by mathematical formulae, they also could be simulated using analog contraptions.

 Tasks were simulated in the real world by running specified formulas and output could be read in electric voltages and various kinds of mechanical motions.